MrShifu01/Convert-Various-File-Types-to-SQL-DB/README.md

    - Set the `table_name` variable to the name of the table where you want to write the data.
    - Set the `server_name` variable to the name of your SQL Server instance.

+---
+    Remember to make sure the directory path in `watcher.py` is set to the correct path and pointing at the correct directory
+---

 4. Run the program by executing the `main.py` file:
 ```
 python main.py